EngineerBetter/engineerbetter-hugo/content/blog/escaping-iron-triangle.md

 ## Flow efficiency, not resource efficiency

 When IT leadership teams have been tasked with reducing costs, helping them acquire knowledge of the organisation as a *system* can provide some much needed enlightenment.
-To make this visible we can use the lean-management technique of [Value Stream Mapping](https://en.wikipedia.org/wiki/Value_stream_mapping) to discover which parts of an organisation are on the critical path to delivering something useful and understand the impediments to flow.
+To make this visible we can use the lean-management technique of [Value Stream Mapping](https://en.wikipedia.org/wiki/Value_stream_mapping) to discover which parts of an organisation are on the critical path to delivering something useful and understand the impediments to *flow*.

 If enterprise IT delivered physical things we'd have visibility of flow, but unfortunately information is invisible which usually leads to some unfortunate management decisions.